danielmesquitta/danielmesquitta/README.md

 # 👋 Hello World!

+I'm a Full Stack Developer from Brazil who overcame challenges from a disadvantaged background to pursue my passion for technology.
+I taught myself front-end development in high school and landed my first job while still in school.
+I earned a scholarship to attend college, becoming a full-stack developer now, with 3+ years of experience in Node.js and React.js.

-👨‍💻 Currently, I am using my skills in React, React Native, and Node.js to develop innovative solutions and bring ideas to life at [Flow lab](https://www.instagram.com/flowlabdigital).
+👨‍💻 Currently, I am using my skills to develop innovative solutions and bring ideas to life at [Flow Lab](https://www.instagram.com/flowlabdigital).

 🤝 I thrive on challenges and seek out exciting projects that push my skills to the limit.
 Every project is an opportunity for me to learn and grow as a developer.